Table of Contents

 An Adorable Airbnb-Macon near Bull Street

-We booked an adorable studio apartment on Macon near Bull Street & Madison Square.
+We booked an adorable studio apartment through Airbnb, close to Madison Square.
 Our first task was a quick tour on foot to familiarize ourselves with the area.
 The entire old historic district is compact enough so that walking everywhere is easy.
 The city has a free shuttle route that makes it easy to do a mixture of walking and riding.
-Our first night, we watched ‘Midnight in the Garden of Good and Evil’ in anticipation of visiting Mercer Williams’ House the following morning.
-I’ve held a keen fascination with the city since reading “Midnight in the Garden of Good & Evil” many years ago.
+Our first night, we watched ‘Midnight in the Garden of Good and Evil‘ in anticipation of visiting Mercer Williams’ House the following morning.
+I’ve held a keen fascination with the city since reading the book many years ago.

 Walking the Savannah Historic District Steps into the Powerful Past